Balaji-0-5/Python/README.md

 # Python
 ### MY CODES
-This repository contains codes for all the small projects that i do while learning python
+This repository contains codes for all the small projects that I do while learning python